NSF Disclosure Guidance

 All resources made available to an individual in support of and/or related to all of their research efforts, regardless of whether or not they have monetary value or whether support is provided through Penn or directly to the individual.
 Current and pending support includes in-kind contributions such as office/laboratory space, equipment, supplies, employees, or students, even if not intended for use on the project being proposed.
 In-kind contributions not intended for use on the proposed project that have associated time commitments should be included in current and pending support.
 In-kind contributions that support the research project being proposed should be included in the Facilities, Equipment, and Other Resources section.

 If an individual designated as senior personnel on a project does not have budgeted effort in a given year, how does this relate to reporting “person months committed to the project” in current and pending support?

 Person-month information included in current and pending support may differ from the person-months requested on the budget.
 For the Current and Pending Support submission, NSF is asking how much time the individual is planning to spend to complete the scope of work on the proposed project regardless of whether there is budgeted effort.
-If the individual will be spending time on the proposed project or award, then that time must be reported in Current and Pending Support.
+If the individual will be spending time on the proposed project, then that time must be reported in Current and Pending Support.
 In instances when senior personnel are not actively working on a project, only years in which they are committing time should be listed.

 The NSF-approved current and pending support formats require person-months per year committed to the project, however, Penn’s fiscal year spans two calendar years.
 Which year should we include when reporting person-months per year?

 If you are reporting person-months that span two calendar years, you should enter the later year.
 For example, if your entry covers your Penn’s fiscal year of July 2022 through June 2023, you would enter “2023” for the year and the number of person-months.

 Is mentoring a trainee an example of a time commitment that must be reported in current and pending support?